 - Many matrix foundries were out of business by the end of the year.

 - September: Signing of Instrument of Surrender, ending the Pacific War.

 - May: The Constitution of Japan went into effect.

 - The number of horizontal columns per newspaper page was changed to 15, each of which includes 15 characters.
-In response to this change, horizontally expanded font of 0.088 inch high and 0.110 inch wide was adopted.
+In response to this change, horizontally expanded type of 0.088 inch high and 0.110 inch wide was adopted.

 - Oil crisis

 Renowned for being easy to read and sophisticated, Asahi Shimbun Font has had significant influence not only in the newspaper industry but also in the design world in general.
 However, the font was used only by the Asahi Shimbun and not available to the public.
 In response to a growing demand for the font among many publishers and designers, Iwata launched exclusive sales with the full cooperation of the Asahi Shimbun.